simonkalt/cc_mobile/documentation/TERMS_OF_SERVICE_API.md

 # Terms of Service API Documentation

-API endpoint for retrieving the Terms of Service as HTML converted from a PDF document stored in S3.
+API endpoint for retrieving the Terms of Service as markdown from a file stored in S3.
 This is a public endpoint that requires no authentication.

 ## Base URL